alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-06-03-rabbitmq-patterns.markdown

 *Serialization*

 1. Convert object to byte[] array
-2. Indicate the message `IBasicProperties::Type` (what kind of object is serialized, for instance "ro.alexandrigris.Person")
+2. Indicate the message `IBasicProperties::Type` (what kind of object is serialized, for instance `ro.alexandrugris.Person`)
 3. Indicate the format of serialization and encoding, using `IBasicProperties::ContentType` and `IBasicProperties::ContentEncoding`
 4. Send the message